 - Provide a name for the web layer.

 - Complete the Summary and Tags fields.

 - Choose Reference registered data or Copy all data.

-Choosing Copy all data creates a copy of the dataset on ArcGIS Image Server.When using Share As Web Layer to share web imagery layers to ArcGIS Enterprise, the default Layer Type option is Imagery.
+Choosing Copy all data will create a copy of the dataset on the ArcGIS Image Server.When using Share As Web Layer to share web imagery layers to ArcGIS Enterprise, the default Layer Type is Imagery.